-From the beginning of the 2015 school year the minimum hours of work for any one day shall be two continuous hours unless there is mutual agreement in writing between the employer and the employee for a period of less than two hours.
+20.1 The minimum hours of work for any one day shall be two continuous hours unless there is mutual agreement in writing between the employer and the employee for a period of less than two hours.

 21. GRIEVANCES AND DISPUTE SETTLING PROCEDURE